tchajed/ostep-homework/cpu-intro/README.md

   cpu

 Important behaviors:
-  System will switch when the current process is FINISHED or ISSUES AN IO After IOs, the process issuing the IO will run LATER (when it is its turn)
+  - System will switch when the current process is FINISHED or ISSUES AN IO
+  - After IOs, the process issuing the IO will run LATER (when it is its turn)
+  - IOs take 5 steps

 prompt>
 ```